 - Broad Match Modifier – Ads will appear to people who use exact words (or their close variants) within the search phrase.
 You specify which words must appear.

+Close variants are simply different forms of your target keywords.
 It’s a good question because you might think at first blush that if you specify an exact match, then you want that exact word in the search term.
 That’s not always the case, though.

 For example, if you specify “reduce credit card debt” as your keyword, you’d probably also want to match on the phrase “reducing credit card debt.”